torholm/dquery/README.md

 ## Introduction

-**dquery** is supposed to be a useful tool for handling dates and times.
+**dquery** is a useful tool for handling dates and times.
+It works by extending instances of Date with additional functionality.

-The basic requirement is to have an extended javascript `Date` object.
 Unfortunately, you can't just simply copy `Date.prototype`, like jQuery does with `Array.prototype`.
 So, we lose a bit of performance when we call `dquery()`.
 The method simply creates a new `Date` object, and then sticks a bunch of methods onto it.
 The end result is a `Date` object that you can use just like an ordinary `Date` instance, but with more functionality.

 ### Features